GitHawkApp/GitHawk/Setup.md

 ## 1a.
 Fork the repo
 Head to [the GitHawk repo](https://github.com/GitHawkApp/GitHawk) and tap the Fork button located at the top right of the screen.

 ## 1b.
 Cloning the repo
-1. Create or navigation to a folder/directory where you’ll store the GitHawk project.
+1. Create or navigate to a folder/directory where you’ll store the GitHawk project.

 	Example: `mkdir ./desktop/GitHawkApp/`